Receipts to Excel

 Current month only

-/export covers the current calendar month — no custom date-range export in this version.
+/export covers the current calendar month — no custom date ranges, and roughly the 50 most recent receipts per user are retained.

 Verify before relying on it